Right Fit - People Development Magazine

 They Follow Instructions

 Determining someone’s suitability for a role at your company can begin before you even meet applicants in person.
-You undoubtedly want someone who can follow instructions, so pay attention to whether they have regarding what you’ve requested during the application process.
+You undoubtedly want someone who can follow instructions, so pay attention to whether they understand what you’ve requested during the application process.

 For example, you might request that applicants only upload their resumes online rather than delivering them in person.
 If you receive hand-delivered resumes, you can see that some applicants failed to follow your explicit instructions.